-Essentially, businesses learn from historical customer interactions via ML techniques and fine-tune the customer experience holistically by delivering the right content at the right time via the right channel for the complete customer journey — from awareness and conversion to retention and zealous advocacy.
+Essentially, businesses learn from historical customer interactions via ML techniques and fine-tune the customer experience holistically by delivering the right content at the right time via the right channel for the complete customer journey — from awareness and conversion to the retention and zealous advocacy.

 Businesses need to gather customer data for relationship management.
 However, to improve customer experience, companies need to deploy ML systems that can process Big Data encompassing enormous amounts of previous customer data for laser-sharp analytics.
 This will shed light on the customer touchpoints and the complete buyer journey.
 Using this historical data, the ML system should be able to predict customer behavior and match the same with actual customer action to further improve the predictive engine.

 One important factor in lifecycle management and growing revenue for existing customers arises from churn management.
 Companies that can deploy ML capabilities effectively would be able to handle customer expectations, unveil the primary causes of account cancellations, detect early signs of risks that push customers to churn.
 This will help the company take corrective measures wherever applicable to improve customer retention.